 What to wear to an engagement party to be the best-dressed guest

-Turn heads for the right reasons, here's what to wear to an engagement party
+Lean into love, here's what to wear to an engagement party this season according to style experts

-What to wear to an engagement party: The best engagement party guest looks for an appropriate and stylish outfit
+What to wear to an engagement party: The best engagement party guest looks for a stylish and appropriate outfit

 1. Midi dresses

-When dressing for an engagement party, the best midi dresses are a safe pair of hands for any type of soiree.
-Simple to style, as you don’t need to worry about coordinating your top and bottom half.
+When dressing for an engagement party, the best midi dresses are a safe pair of hands for any type of occasion.
+Simple to style, as you don’t need to worry about coordinating your top and bottom half, they always look polished and elegant.

 2. Jumpsuits

 If a midi dress isn't you're thing and you're more comfortable in trousers, then consider a flattering jumpsuit - a great option when deciding what to wear to an engagement party.
-Once again, there is little needed in the way of styling, as a jumpsuit offers a complete look, and you'll only need to consider adding simple accessories, such as shoes, bag and jewelry.
-A well-cut or tailored jumpsuit offers instant polish and you can opt for a block color or printed iteration, depending on how fancy the engagement party is.
+Once again, there is little needed in the way of styling, as a jumpsuit offers a complete look, and you'll only need to consider adding simple accessories, such as shoes, bag and jewellery.
+A well-cut or tailored jumpsuit offers instant polish, and you can opt for a block colour or printed iteration, depending on how fancy the engagement party is.

 A styling tip… Petites can find that voluminous jumpsuits swamp their frame, so choose a style with straps, a low neckline, or a nipped-in waist to compensate.